Dishwasher Not Cleaning The Top Rack? This Might Be Why

 #4 Your Dishwasher is Dirty

-While you’ve already taken care of the spray arms, don’t forget to give the dishwasher itself a good cleaning as well.
+So, while you’ve already taken care of the spray arms, you’ll need to clean your filter as well.

 #5 Your Actuator Isn’t Working Properly